 The Edmonds Library is one of 23 community libraries in the Sno-Isle Libraries system, which serves 750,500 residents across 2,260 square miles in Snohomish and Island county.
 As a destination, the Edmonds Library is incredible.
 The views of the Puget Sound and Olympic Mountains from the library “living room”; the colorful signage; the welcoming staff and volunteers; the diverse collections, engaging programs and ample technology resources; it all adds up to a sense of belonging.
 Here are a few tips to maintain that connection in the world of social distancing.

-Follow Sno-Isle Libraries News: For service updates, etc. – https://blog.sno-isle.org/news/
+Check out Sno-Isle Libraries Community Resources: For service updates, etc. – https://www.sno-isle.org/community-resources/

 Access the Online Library: For a world of free resources – https://www.sno-isle.org/online

-Use the Ask Us, Tell Us feature: To connect with a library staff member directly – https://askus.sno-isle.org/
+Book a Librarian: To connect with a library staff member directly –https://www.sno-isle.org/book-a-librarian/

 Follow Edmonds Library on social media: To raise our collective voice in support of their phenomenal staff – https://www.sno-isle.org/locations/edmonds/